-TAFE SA is committed to providing opportunities to students with disabilities to maximise their learning experience.
+TAFE SA is committed to providing opportunities for students with disabilities to maximise their learning experience.
 Students with a disability or medical condition will have diverse needs and may require different levels of support or modifications to ensure an equal chance of success.
 The TAFE SA Disability Support Program provides support services and special arrangements to assist students with their study.
 Student Services counsellors can assist with access arrangements to minimise the effect of a disability without compromising the academic integrity of a student's program of study.

 Kits are provided to students upon enrolment.
 Hard copy kits can be obtained from Student Services or Client Services staff.
 They contain: